Causal Discovery in the Presence of Missing Data: Discussion

 SFM affects MVPC results when the SFM indicator $R_x$ has multiple direct causes.
-For example, as the m-graph in Figure \ref{fig:self-m-mul} shown, conditioning on the missingness indicator which is the direct common effect of two variables in a CI test produces an extraneous edge between them in the result given by MVPC.
+For example, as the missingness graph in Figure \ref{fig:self-m-mul} shown, conditioning on the missingness indicator which is the direct common effect of two variables in a CI test produces an extraneous edge between them in the result given by MVPC.
 Removing such extraneous edges is challenging, because our correction methods are not applicable to the self-masking missingness scenario.
-However, such self-masking missingness indicator does not affect the other edges between $X$ and variables in $\mathbf{V} \setminus \{X,Y\}$ in the causal skeleton resulted by MVPC.
-Therefore, we specify in the output that edges between the self-masking variable and other direct causes of the self-masking missingness indicator are uncertain.
+More specifically, we cannot consistently estimate $P(R_x \mid X, Y)$ because $X$ is not available in observed data and